qo-proto/qh/docs/protocol-definition.md

 | `k`     | Server's X25519 public key                | Base64-encoded 32-byte key | `ABCDEFGHIJKLMNOPQRS...` |

 **Format:** Fields are separated by semicolons (`;`), with no spaces: `v=0;k=<key>`

+#### Underscore Prefix

+The `_qotp` prefix follows the standard DNS naming convention for service-specific records as defined in RFC 2782 and RFC 6763.
+According to RFC 2782:

+> "An underscore (\_) is prepended to the service identifier to avoid collisions with DNS labels that occur in nature."

+- This pattern is also used by DNS-SD and DKIM

 #### Example Record